 I wish I had a dollar for everyone I’ve talked to about implementing a CMMS program who said they didn’t have time to implement it.
 I’ve heard it so often, in fact, I sometimes wonder if I should be in the “Round Tuit” business instead.

-If you’re too busy to make critical improvements to your maintenance operation, you will pay the price.
+If you’re too busy to make critical improvements to your maintenance operations, you will pay the price.
 There’s no escaping it.
 Every once in a while, you have to take stock, invest time and money in improvements, and move forward.
 Invest a little time today to consider whether your maintenance tools and processes are ready for an upgrade.
+It matters how you manage a maintenance team by utilizing your time.

-Struggling to get a handle on everything you have to get done lately?
+Struggling as a maintenance manager to get a handle on everything you have to get done lately?
 Consider these 7 Time Management Maxims from the Maintenance Maven.

 - We all have the same amount of time to work with each week.
 Ever wonder how that guy always seems to find the opportunity to hit the golf course or go fishing with his kids?
 He doesn’t have more time than you, he’s just using it differently.